anotherFeng/react-boilerplate/README.md

 ## Getting Started
 If you want to use this without node and express, simply delete everything under server folder and all its dependencies.

+to install all dependencies

 ``
-npm install   //install all dependencies
+npm install
 ``

+to compile as you make changes to react

 ``
-npm run react-dev  //compile as you make changes to react ``
+npm run react-dev
 ``

+to start node server

+``
-npm run start //run node server
+npm run start
 ``

 You may also run webpack in production mode to uglify/minify your dist files.

 ``
 npm run react-build  //compile files in minified version using production mode
 ``

 ## Contains